-- Establish and sustain culture and practices that enable pupils with SEND to access the curriculum and learn effectively. - Ensure the school works effectively in partnership with parents, carers and professionals, to identify the additional needs and SEND of pupils, providing support and adaptation where appropriate. - Ensure the school fulfils its statutory duties with regard to the SEND code of practice. - Work with the governing board to ensure that there is a qualified teacher designated as SENCO for the school. - Ensure the SENCO has sufficient time and resources to carry out their functions. - Provide the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Ensure the SENCO has or is completing either the National Award for Special Educational Needs Co-ordination or the National Professional Qualification for Special Educational Needs. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensure that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEND.
+- Establish and sustain culture and practices that enable pupils with SEND to access the curriculum and learn effectively. - Ensure the school works effectively in partnership with parents, carers and professionals, to identify the additional needs and SEND of pupils, providing support and adaptation where appropriate. - Ensure the school fulfils its statutory duties with regard to the SEND code of practice. - Work with the governing board to ensure that there is a qualified teacher designated as SENCO for the school. - Ensure the SENCO has sufficient time and resources to carry out their functions. - Provide the SENCO with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities. - Regularly and carefully reviewing the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensure that procedures and policies for the day-to-day running of the school do not directly or indirectly discriminate against pupils with SEND.